ChrysisAndreou/MAI645_Team_03/README.md

-To run the Colab notebooks in the `colab` folder, simply upload `project645.zip`.
+To run the Colab notebooks in the `colabs` folder, simply upload `project645.zip`.
 If you want to avoid preprocessing data, set up Google Drive as instructed below.

 ## 📌 Overview